-Perhaps adults commit the most heinous crimes, but this list illustrates how even kids are capable of murder.
-The courts considered these kids' crimes so bad - from torturing and beating toddlers to killing their parents - they tried them as adults.
-Some violent children offenders lash out to escape harsh realities.
-In the case of the Jones siblings, they attempted to escape habitual abuse in the act of revenge against their father.
-Other young offenders suffer from severe mental illness.
-In the “Slender Man Stabbing” - something straight out of a horror movie or folklore - authorities convicted both teen girls and committed them to mental hospitals.
+We typically think of adults as committing the most heinous criminal offenses, but even kids are capable of murder.
+The courts considered these kids' misconduct so horrifying they tried them as adults.
+Some child offenders lash out to escape harsh realities.
+In the case of the Jones siblings, for instance, they attempted to free themselves of habitual mistreatment by their father.
+Other young offenders suffer from severe mental health issues.

-Then, there are the cold-hearted kid killers.
-These may come from a macabre curiosity of pain and death.
-In the case of Jon Venables and Robert Thompson, the 10-year-olds tortured and murdered a toddler in one of England's most gruesome child murders.
-Tyler Hadley, an American teen, celebrated his parents' slaying by throwing a party with their bodies in the house.
-These children and teens committed crimes so brutal the courts tried the perpetrators - even as young as 6 years old - as adults.
+Then, there are the seemingly cold-hearted kids whose offenses seem to come straight out of a horror movie.
+Tyler Hadley, for instance, celebrated his parents' slaying by throwing a party with their bodies still in the house.
+These children and teens committed atrocities so disturbing the courts tried them as adults.

-Anissa Weier And Morgan Geyser Stabbed A Classmate 19 Times To Impress A Fictional Demon
+Anissa Weier And Morgan Geyser Impaled A Classmate 19 Times To Impress A Fictional Demon

 In 2014, Wisconsin 12-year-olds Anissa Weier and Morgan Geyser lured their classmate Payton Leutner into the woods where they stabbed her 19 times.
-The girls claimed they stabbed Luther to please the fictional Creepypasta boogeyman “Slender Man” and become one of his followers.
-They maintained they needed to commit murder to prove his existence and save their families from his wrath.
-Leutner miraculously survived after crawling to the sidewalk where a cyclist spotted her.
+The girls claimed they did it to please the fictional Creepypasta boogeyman “Slender Man” and save their families from his wrath.
+Leutner miraculously survived after crawling to the sidewalk, where a cyclist spotted her.

 Courts tried both Weier and Geyser as adults and charged them with attempted first-degree intentional homicide.
 Geyser pleaded guilty to the charge in October 2017 but claimed she was not criminally responsible because of her mental state.
 During her sentencing, doctors reported she heard voices from someone named "Maggie."
 She received a 40-year sentence in a psychiatric institution.